evvisu/speedhack-/README.md

 fuck TERA, all my homies hate TERA

 increase character attack speed

-type "fast" in /8 to enable
+type "fast" in /8 to enable or disable